rohitvarmarva-1/resume-ranker/replit.md

 This is an AI-powered Applicant Tracking System (ATS) built as a full-stack web application.
 The system provides intelligent job matching, automated resume screening, and AI-generated assessments for recruiters and job candidates.
 It features role-based authentication, allowing recruiters to post jobs and manage applications while enabling candidates to upload resumes and take AI-generated tests.

+## Recent Updates (October 2025)

+- **Email Notifications**: System now sends email notifications to ALL candidates when new jobs are posted, including their match percentages
+- **Docker Support**: Fully containerized application with Docker and docker-compose configurations
+- **MongoDB Integration**: Added MongoDB Atlas support with complete storage implementation
+- **Production Ready**: Configured for deployment with environment variable support for all services

 # User Preferences

 Preferred communication style: Simple, everyday language.